Home

 {

-// If moved too far to the left, turn
+// If moved too far left — turn around

 if (transform.position.x < startPos.x && dist.sqrMagnitude > distanceToRun)